amitchell94/cv-chatbot/README.md

 * **ReactMarkdown:** A React component to render Markdown.
 * **CSS:** For styling the component .
 * **Vite:**  A fast frontend build tool.
-* **n8n.io (Backend):** The chatbot logic and data retrieval are handled by an n8n workflow, which is accessed via a webhook URL.
+* **Backend API:** The chatbot logic and data retrieval are handled by a custom backend API service.

 ## Setup and Installation